antmicro/benchalot/README.md

 ### Command Execution

-Benchalot has predefined execution order:
+Benchalot has a predefined execution order:

 ```
 setup -> (prepare -> benchmark -> conclude -> custom-metrics) * samples -> cleanup
 ```

-By default, only commands inside `benchmark` section are measured.
+By default, only the commands inside the `benchmark` section are measured.
-However, you can modify this behavior by using `custom-metrics`.
+However, you can modify this behavior by using the `custom-metrics` section.

 <!-- name="section-run" -->
 ```yaml